 These portals also enhance information transparency and improve the visibility of current and pending requests.
 Moreover, client service portals are online 24/7 and feature an exclusive resource database with articles, tutorials, videos, FAQs, and other relevant resources.

-8. Leverage AI and Analytics
+7. Leverage AI and Analytics

 Growing business competition has forced businesses to become data-driven.
 Robust AI/ML-based systems can offer insights into the probability of specific scenarios in the industry and market.
 The investment in advanced analytical tools will increase to gain a competitive advantage.
 These tools help business leaders make data-driven decisions and form intelligent business strategies.

-9. Automate Scheduling and Route Optimization
+8. Automate Scheduling and Route Optimization

 A service technician’s day is spent in the field, visiting one client after the other.
 So, they rely on a strategic beat plan to complete their service quota.
-AI and ML-based field force management tools like Dista Service leverage location intelligence to optimize the field service process.
+AI and ML-based field service management tools like Dista Service leverage location intelligence to optimize the field service process.

 The software schedules and dispatches field agents after considering parameters like agents’ proximity, availability, and current capacity.
 It even considers the skills and experience of field service agents to determine the most favorable task schedule and route to follow for the assigned clients.
-The algorithm considers real-time traffic updates to optimize routes on the go, ensuring a quick and safe passage for field agents.
+The algorithm tracks real-time traffic updates to optimize routes on the go, ensuring a quick and safe passage for field agents.

 Final Thoughts

-Dista Service, our robust field force management tool, helps leading enterprises improve productivity, enhance customer experience, and reduce costs.
-Would you like to see our platform in action?
+Dista Service, a robust field service management tool, helps leading enterprises improve productivity, enhance customer experience, and reduce costs.

-Get in touch with us for a quick free demo.
+Would you like to see the platform in action?
+Get in touch with us for a free demo.